-The Curse of the DIY Will
+The curse of the DIY Will

-Why should you seek proper Estate Planning advice?
+Why should you seek proper legal advice?

 Seeking proper Estate Planning advice from an experienced Estate Planning solicitor together with a professionally drafted Will gives you peace of mind knowing that your family does not need to deal with the curse of the DIY Will.